spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   1. At 10 seconds Actor is deleted and success message is shown notifying the PIE clients
   2. Clients connecting after delete also cannot see Actor and on `F` keyboard button press searches for Actor and returns success or failure message

+##### WorkerFlagsGym gym
+* Tests a fix for UNR-1259: Fix of the WorkerFlags data structure not being per worker.
+When running through Unreal Editor using single process, different worker types can read other worker type's flags.
+As a result flags of different worker types with the same name get the wrong value.
+* Demonstrates that ClientWorkers and UnrealWorker read the correct value for the "test" worker flag, when both types have a "test" flag with different value.
+* Validation:
+  1. Use workerflags_testgym_config launch config to run multiplayer through the editor, for every worker running, different values based on their worker type should get printed/logged.
 -----
 2019-11-15: Page added with editorial review